Golden Firemouth Cichlid

 Coloration and Sexual Dimorphism: Enchanting.
 Unlike the meeki, the body color takes on golden and iridescent gold-green hues.
 The scales reflect a dazzling neon light blue, extended to the wonderful fins and cheeks.
 The belly remains yellow or becomes weakly red.
 On the side and on the gill covers they have two huge black ocellated spots.
 Males with very extensive filaments on the final fins.

-Feeding and Diet: Benthic ravenous omnivore.
+Diet and Feeding: Benthic ravenous omnivore.
 Literally siphons the ground expelling fine particles.
 Adapts excellently to large sinking cichlid pellets.
 Important to offer plant components (Spirulina) and meat (mysis, bloodworms) frequently to keep the golden tone of the coat high.

 Water Quality: Central American cichlid, therefore demands alkaline and hard water.
 Absolutely intolerant to amber demineralized water. pH range 7.0-8.0; high hardnesses (GH 8-20).
 Constant tropical temperature of 24-28°C (75-82°F).
 They tolerate organic pollution worse than their very robust cousins (Convict Cichlid).